About Spotting Cancer

 Our focus is to provide general information—not medical advice—on the following:

-As for myself, I am a two-time cancer survivor and have just celebrated my 10th year in remission from my second bout with cancer.
+I am a two-time cancer survivor and have just celebrated my 10th year in remission from my second bout with cancer.
 I have survived because I have learned, along with my family, how to spot cancer signs and symptoms.
 Our family has also learned the importance of monitoring our bodies between scheduled doctor visits and screenings.

 At the age of 46, I spotted a pinhead amount of blood in my stool—one of the primary signs of cancer.
 I immediately contacted my doctor who determined, through further testing, that cancerous polyps caused the bleeding.
 The doctor recommended surgery to eliminate the disease with no chemo or radiation treatments.
 This allowed me to maintain my normal, everyday life.
 As suggested by my medical team, I kept up with scheduled medical visits and screenings.